witlox/spark_sentiment/README.md

-# spark_sentiment
+# spark sentiment analysis of tweets

-Sentiment Analysis using Apache Spark
+Twitter Sentiment Analysis using Apache Spark

-Toying around with sentiment analysis using spark
+Toying around with sentiment analysis using spark, this is all extremely experimental.

-The idea is to analyze twitter data stored on hdfs, using the different techniques available to us (MlLib & Stanford NLP)
+The idea is to analyze twitter data stored on hdfs, using the different techniques available to us.

-Inital logistic regression model has been trained using Sentiment140 training data, probably there are better alternatives, but it gives a starting point.
+You can specify a method which you want to run (or train):
+- Machine learning:
+    - Naive Bayes
+    - Logistic Regression
+    - RandomForrest
+- WordScore
+- CoreNLP (Stanford)

+The machine learning models can be trained, initial binary classification models for Naive Bayes (.nb) and Logistic Regression (.lr) are already supplied in the models directory.
+These models have been trained using the Sentiment140 dataset.

+The WordScore method is a special case, it is a classifier using a word-score with positive and negative word lists.
+These lists have been concatenated from various sources.
+The "train" method here actually extracts most common words from a training set.

+The CoreNLP has 2 implementations which both use the Stanford libraries.